godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 .. image:: img/tuto_cutout1.png

-OK, the first node of the model that we will create will be the hip.
+The first node of the model is the hip.
 Generally, both in 2D and 3D, the hip is the root of the skeleton.
 This makes it easier to animate:

 .. image:: img/tuto_cutout2.png

 Next will be the torso.
-The torso needs to be a child of the hip, so create a child sprite and load the torso, later accommodate it properly:
+The torso needs to be a child of the hip, so create a child sprite and load the torso texture, later accommodate it properly:

 .. image:: img/tuto_cutout3.png